 How to cancel health insurance

 Unlike enrolling in health insurance, you can cancel your health insurance at any time.
-(But if you get your health insurance through an employer, you may have more limited choices – check with them for more details.)
-You may choose to cancel your existing plan if you become eligible for health coverage in another way, like through your job.
+(But if you get your health insurance through an employer, you may have more limited choices – check with them for more details).
+You may choose to cancel your existing plan if you become eligible for health coverage in another way, like through a new job or through your spouse’s insurance plan.

 To cancel, contact your insurance provider or the health insurance marketplace where you purchased your plan.
 You can usually either cancel immediately or choose a specific date to end your coverage.
 You may need to fill out some forms to make the cancellation official.